moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Security Considerations

-As this document is intended to create discussion and consensus and introduces no security considerations of its own.
+As this document is intended to guide discussion and consensus, it introduces no security considerations of its own.

 --- back

 # Acknowledgements

+The authors would like the thank the many authors of of the specifications referenced in {{priorart}} for their work:

+* Alan Frindell
+* Colin Perkins
+* Jake Weissman
+* Joerg Ott
+* Jordi Cenzano
+* Kirill Pugin
+* Maria Sharabayko
+* Mathis Engelbart
+* Maxim Sharabayko
+* Roni Even
+* Sam Hurst
+* Varun Singh

-The author would like the thank the many draft authors of various specifications for their work.
-The author would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.
+James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.